What Would Machiavelli Do is a satire on cut-throat business operations, selfish attitude, and the pursuit of power with complete, total amorality.

 Stanley Bing says that The Prince is great, but it’s aged and you wouldn’t understand it anyway because many examples relate to Machiavelli’s historical circumstances.

-So takes the most famous political strategist in history and translates his teachings to today’s world of business power and intrigue.
+So, he takes the most famous political strategist in history and translates his teachings to today’s world of business, power, and intrigue.

 What Would Machiavelli Do, In Short

 There are a lot of chapters, I will pick some of the best ones: